mids-w205-fund-of-data-eng/template-project-1/README.md

 If you decide to make more changes after you have created a pull request, you can simply close the pull request (without merge!), make more changes, stage, commit, push, and create a final pull request when you are done.

+---

 ## Parts 1, 2, 3

-We have broken it down into 3 parts, about 1 weeks work each to help you stay on track, however, you will only turn in the project once time at the end or part 3!
+We have broken it down into 3 parts, about 1 week's work each to help you stay on track, however, **you will only turn in the project once  at the end of part 3!**

 In Part 1, we will query using the Google BigQuery GUI interface in the cloud.

 In Part 2, we will query using the Linux command line from our virtual machine in the cloud.

 In Part 3, we will query from a Jupyter Notebook in our virtual machine in the cloud, save the results into Pandas, and present a report enhanced by Pandas output tables and simple data visualizations using Seaborn / Matplotlib.

+---

 ## Part 1 - Querying Data with BigQuery